Numerus clausus (law): England & Wales

 Before the Law of Property Act 1925, the life estate and the entail would have also counted as property rights, but they were abolished except as beneficial interests under a trust.

 Germany

 In German law, the numerus clausus principle has a constitutional foundation and limits property rights in their number (Typenzwang) and content (Typenfixierung).

 Europe

-Other European states show equal doctrines.
+Many other European states show equal doctrines.